A traditional firm with a modern approach

 Alternative dispute resolution for boundary disputes

 Alternative dispute resolution (ADR) can be quicker and faster than instructing an expert or going to court to resolve a boundary dispute.
-We can provide advice about accessing various methods of ADR, including mediation and arbitration.
+We can provide advice about accessing various methods of ADR, including arbitration.

 Arbitration resembles court proceedings, but the process tends to be cheaper and much less stressful and time-consuming than court.
 After listening to all the evidence, the arbitrator can make an independent decision about the boundary, but you will only be bound by the decision if you and the other parties agree to be before the process starts.